This policy is for you if your chosen degree has a September 2023 start date.

 All applicants will have their digital literacy skills assessed.
 Applicants for the Social Work programme will also be asked to complete a written assessment.

-In the invite to interview email, applicants are asked to inform us if they have a disability such as dyslexia or dyscalculia that may require some reasonable adjustment to complete the assessments.
+Using the webpage linked within the invite to interview email, applicants are asked to inform us if they have a disability such as dyslexia or dyscalculia that may require some reasonable adjustment to complete the assessments.

 Higher and degree apprenticeship application assessment